mbuelowdev/esp32_weather_station/README.md

 - The sensor resides inside the weather station
 - The sensor supports I2C (addresses: 0x76, 0x77)
 - Needs to be in an area with airflow (Consider mounting it in a sepereate area from main electronics)
+- Draws 4uA while active and <1uA while in sleep mode
+- Operates between -40° to +85° Celsius

 ### Daylight